 A walk along any high street will reveal how popular wearable technologies have become over recent years.
 Young people listening to music through Bluetooth enabled earphones, people glancing at their smart watches for their latest social media notifications, or maybe, even looking at the time, are all familiar sights.

-Wearable technologies are not just impacting the switched on generation (or should that be generations as you see plenty of older people counting their steps with fitness trackers), but are increasingly being used in other applications and industries.
+Wearable technologies are not just impacting the switched on generation (or should that be generations as you see plenty of older people counting their steps with fitness trackers instead of traditional watches), but are increasingly being used in other applications and industries.